nodeshift/tutorial/README.md

 ## 5. Packaging your Application with Helm

-In order to deploy your Docker image to Kubernetes you need to supply Kubernetes with configuration on how you need your application to be run, including which Docker image to use, how many replicas (instances) to deploy and much memory and CPU to provide to each.
+In order to deploy your Docker image to Kubernetes you need to supply Kubernetes with configuration on how you need your application to be run, including which Docker image to use, how many replicas (instances) to deploy, and how much memory and CPU to provide to each.

 Helm charts provide an easy way to package your application with this information.